Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights - NewsBreak

 Chargers stats and trends

-- In Los Angeles' five games this year, it has four wins against the spread.
+- Los Angeles has played five games, with four wins against the spread.

-- This year, the Chargers won ATS in their only game as an underdog of 2.5 points or more.
+- This season, the Chargers won ATS in their only game as an underdog of 2.5 points or more.

-- Los Angeles' games this season have gone over the point total one time in five opportunities (20%).
+- Los Angeles' games this season have gone over the total in one out of five opportunities (20%).

-- This year the Chargers score five more points per game (28.4) than the Ravens surrender (23.4).
+- The Chargers rack up 28.4 points per game, five more than the Ravens surrender (23.4).

-- Los Angeles is 3-0 against the spread and 3-0 overall when the team notches more than 23.4 points.
+- Los Angeles is 3-0 against the spread and 3-0 overall in games when it records more than 23.4 points.

-- In games that Los Angeles churns out more than 389.6 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Los Angeles picks up over 389.6 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Chargers have five turnovers this season, equal to the number of takeaways for the Ravens.
+- This season the Chargers have turned the ball over five times, while the Ravens have forced 5 turnovers.

 Home and road insights